2022 Africa Magic Viewers' Choice Awards

 The 2022 Africa Magic Viewers' Choice Awards held on Saturday, 14 May 2022 at Eko Hotel and Suites in Lagos.
 It was set an 8-day event which started on Saturday, 7 May 2022, unlike previous 1 day events.

 The nominees were revealed by actors Adesua Etomi-Wellington and Daniel Etim Effiong on Saturday 19 March 2022 in a ceremony.
 A total of 33 categories were announced, 12 of which are open to public voting.
 Best Online Social Content Creator was introduced as a new category.

 The winner in the Best Soundtrack category won a ₦1 million prize.

 Stan Nze and Osas Ighodaro won the award in the Best Actor and Best Actress in a drama respectively for their roles in Rattlesnake: The Ahanna Story.
-Ramsey Noah won the Best Director award for the same film.
+Ramsey Nouah won the Best Director award for the same film.
 Other award winners include Funke Akindele and Broda Shaggi in the Best Actor and Best Actress in a comedy categories.
 Amina by Izu Ojukwu & Okey Ogunjiofor win the award for the best overall film.